WikoCuber/Smoczy-Clicker/README.md

 ![drawing / effects](https://github.com/WikoCuber/Smoczy-Clicker/assets/98224818/a67eb5ab-10e2-45a3-8b85-23b44c268f60)

 ### Mathew
 Mathew is a script that mining and going straight from underground to top.
 You can choose your pickaxe type.
-To stop click again the key.
+To stop, click again the key.

 ![mathew](https://github.com/WikoCuber/Smoczy-Clicker/assets/98224818/44634cc6-3a8a-46de-a468-eb1574cab79e)

 ### Alting
 Alting is a script that freeze your window to freeze your character in place.
-Don't clicks into freezed window.
+Don't click into freezed window.
 It can crash your game.
-To stop click again the key.
+To stop, click again the key.

 ![alting](https://github.com/WikoCuber/Smoczy-Clicker/assets/98224818/a143130d-b961-495a-be50-f61ab991346d)

 ### Void
 Void is a script that open void (/otchlan) and drops everything.
 Intelligent checkbox determines is script supposed to drop only black item (works only in non fullscreen mode, so you may change your coordniate settings).
-Template texture pack is in your exe file.
+Texture pack for intelligent void is in your exe file.

 ![void](https://github.com/WikoCuber/Smoczy-Clicker/assets/98224818/8348893c-2a42-423e-a8b7-d7e5427dfdda)

 ### Dabing
-Dabing is a script that basically spams or holds a dab key (dependent on a chosen type).
-To stop click again the key.
+Dabing is a script that spams or holds a dab key (dependent on a chosen type).
+To stop, click again the key.

 ![dabing](https://github.com/WikoCuber/Smoczy-Clicker/assets/98224818/d761facd-afd1-490a-a333-8dfe7b7f239d)